 Plank Sourdough Pizza

 If you love the soft, pillowy sourdough bread at Baker & Cook, you’re going to go cray cray for the pizza at sister restaurant Plank Sourdough Pizza.
-It’s nestled in the quiet boot-leg of shops along Namly Crescent.
+Our favourite branch is nestled in the quiet boot-leg of shops along Namly Crescent.
 Think wood oven, fresh, authentic Italian ingredients and a relaxed vibe – the perfect recipe for a cracking meal out with your crew.
 Pop next door for a sweet treat for dessert afterwards (and a takeaway bottle of wine and loaf of bread we were raving about!).
 There’s also a small playground just across the way for a post-lunch run around.

 If you’re a bit like us and are loving Tiong Bahru right now, then you’ll be right at home at cool Flock Cafe.
 It’s definitely more of a breakfast and coffee kinda joint, but with menu highlights such as the cheeky poached eggs with braised pork cheek, hollandaise sauce and brioche, you’d be crazy not to give it a whirl.
 Healthy, fresh juices for the kids too.
-The speakeasy blend from the folks at Liberty coffee will have you coming back time and time again.

 Flock Cafe, Tiong Bahru, 78 Moh Guan Terrace #01-25, Singapore 162078; www.flockcafe.com.sg